 The Redress Scheme isn’t a patch on what the Royal Commission actually recommended for victims.

 Justice McClellan wanted to see the top payment capped at $200,000.
 He wanted the scheme to be compulsory for all institutions.
 He wanted a matrix where victims were compensated based on how badly the sexual assaults had impacted their lives.

 None of that has happened.

 Lawyers are people who can agitate for law reforms.
 They can agitate for change to make things better.
-The government don’t want that.
+The government doesn’t want that.
 They want to hide from the spotlight when they have something to hide.

 Kelso’s lead the way in agitating for real change.
-We make submissions to government committees, we do media interviews, we criticize the government on the internet and sue State and federal governments in the courts.
+We make submissions to government committees, we do media interviews, we criticise the government on the internet and sue State and federal governments in the courts.
 We want to make the lives of victims better, not worse.

 We don’t know what’s more horrific – the fact the National Redress Scheme is actively discouraging victims to seek private, specialised advice from experienced solicitors, or the fact that they are contacting the clients (and their families) of those who have already engaged with a private solicitor.